gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 ### Deploying to GitHub pages from a CI server

+It's also possible to deploy your website to `gh-pages` through a CI server.
+This example uses Travis CI, a hosted Continuous Integration service, but other CI systems could work as well.

-When we want to deploy our website through `gh-pages` through a CI server, in this example, we'll use Travis CI (any build system will suffice).
-We want to use [gh-pages npm module](https://www.npmjs.com/package/gh-pages) to do our deploy.
-We need to configure it with proper credentials so that `gh-pages` is able to push the new branch.
+You can use the [gh-pages npm module](https://www.npmjs.com/package/gh-pages) to deploy.
+But first, you need to configure it with proper credentials so that `gh-pages` is able to push a new branch.

 #### Step 1 - obtain a GitHub token